krzysztofzuraw/personal-blog/content/blog/ports_adapters1.rst

 adapter as long as it provides necessary methods.
 As I mentioned before, port is communicating only with adapters.
 And what is adapter?
 It is part of code designed only for calling in this case Reddit API and passing results.
 To test port you need fake adapter with all methods that original has.
 But how you test adapter?
-You will have to write implementation tests.
+You will have to write integration tests.

 Such design pattern is also called hexagonal architecture.